-A EM algorithm for parameter estimation can be formulated using \eqref{eq:obsmod} by specifying a so-called complete data set and corresponding log likelihood.
-Since the missing values are omitted in \eqref{eq:obsmod}, the ``actual'' missing values $\{\bm{y}_i^m:i = 1,\dots,n\}$ will not be part of the complete data set; instead it shall include the ``conceptual'' missing values of class memberships and characteristic weights that we now introduce.
+A EM algorithm for parameter estimation can be formulated using \eqref{eq:obsmod} by specifying a so-called complete dataset and corresponding log likelihood.
+Since missing values are omitted in \eqref{eq:obsmod}, the ``actual'' missing values $\{\bm{y}_i^m:i = 1,\dots,n\}$ are not part of the complete dataset; instead we include the ``conceptual'' missing values of class memberships and characteristic weights that we now introduce.
 Finite mixture modeling approaches to clustering can be recast as a problem of missing cluster membership labels.
 To this end, we define the latent class membership indicators

 where $\I(\cdot)$ denotes the indicator function.
 As an unsupervised learning task, all the $z_{ik}$'s are missing.
 To devise an EM algorithm, we also utilize the multivariate Gaussian-gamma mixture formulation of the multivariate $t$ distribution~\citep{cornish54}, rewriting \eqref{eq:mvt} as